 BitNinja adds another layer of protection by stopping script injections, DDoS, and XSS attacks.

 If all things go south, the FastComet live monitoring and security team are at the ready 24/7.
 They can contain any hack within minutes, scan, and clean the afflicted user account.

 FastComet certainly is user-friendly, but this is not achieved at the expense of more advanced users.

 On the contrary, whoever has the knowledge and desire can use a wide array of developer tools.
 WP-CLI, bash, Drush, Laravel, Genesis, and Symphony are but a few of the many modules and instruments available across all shared plans.

 7. Multiple Data Center Locations

 Theoretically, having your site closer to where the majority of traffic comes from results in better overall performance.
-I tested this theory while preparing my unbiased FastComet review by getting speed benchmarks from across the Atlantic and saw slower response times.
+I tested this theory while preparing my unbiased FastComet web hosting review by getting speed benchmarks from across the Atlantic and saw slower response times.

 8. Many Freebies